rizwansoaib/WhatsApp-Bomber/README.md

 5. Click 'load unpacked extension'
 6. **Select the WhatsApp Bomber folder**
 7. The extension should appear at the top of the list
-8. An red Whatsapp icon should appear at the top of the screen
+8. A red Whatsapp icon should appear at the top of the screen
 9. Open Whatsapp Web you will get popup
 10. Open Contact chat window and Click WhatsApp Bomber Extension icon
 11. Enter Your Message and number of time you want send